ihmeuw-msca/raking/JOSS_paper/paper.md

 - $\text{rtol} = 1.0 10^{-5}$ and $\text{maxiter} = 100$
 - $\text{rtol} = 1.0 10^{-2}$ and $\text{maxiter} = 100$

 The linear system is solved once for the raking with the $\chi^2$ distance, but as may times as iterations for the raking wit the entropic distance.
-As the number of iterations may vary depending on the function used to solve the linear system, we compare the total computing time and the average time per iteration:
+As the number of iterations may vary depending on the function used to solve the linear system, we compare the total computing time and the average time per iteration.
+The size of the matrix A is taken to be equal to the biggest matrix size used in the application part of our previous paper (citation of raking paper here), that is $2289 \times 2289$.

 | Method | Parameters                                      | Iterations | Total time | Mean time |
 | :----- | :---------------------------------------------- | :--------: | :--------: | :-------: |